Expertise elevates AI usage: experimental evidence comparing laypeople and professional artists: Discussion

-While various ethical, moral, and pedagogical issues continue to be discussed in arts and education communities, the spread of AI usage inevitably raises questions about the future importance of traditional artistic skills and education.
-It has been suggested that modern AI should be incorporated into art education, having been shown to aid the development of both technical and creative skills \parencite{pavlik_art_2024,saez-velasco_analysing_2024,fathoni_leveraging_2023}. \textcite{gu_exploring_2024} show that AI tools enhance students' confidence in the creative process and suggest providing prompt engineering training to aid creativity and cognition.
-Generative AI enables rapid prototyping, content creation and curation at a groundbreaking pace and scale.
-This does not only affect text and visual art anymore, as video and music generation tools are beginning to mature.
+These developments are of course not without their problems and challenges.
+Concerns have been raised about the legal and moral issues around AI training data \parencite{goetze_ai_2024}, the ethics of artistic AI usage and its impact on the creative professions and labor markets \parencite{lima_public_2025, lovato_foregrounding_2024,miyazaki_public_2024,walkowiak_generative_2024}.
+Nevertheless, it is clear that generative AI enables prototyping, content creation and curation at a groundbreaking pace and scale.
+This does not only affect text and visual art anymore, as video and music generation tools are beginning to mature, and cultural content is increasingly becoming generated or mediated by machines \parencite{brinkmann_machine_2023}.
 Disruptions in the arts are not unprecedented, however.
 Photography and film redefined artistic expression over a century ago, but oil painting remained relevant, itself having revolutionized art half a millennium earlier.
 Education should be critically engaging with the possibilities and limitations of such tools, as well as their underlying technical principles and ethical considerations, just as with other tools and materials.